50+ Best Things To Do In Bali – The Ultimate Bali Bucket List

 Check the waves and explore Uluwatu

-Uluwatu is the surfer HQ with a relaxed vibe thanks to the surf culture.
-There are so many great things to do in Uluwatu – Hire a motorbike and spend your days checking all the surf spots at the best beaches in Uluwatu or eating up a storm at some of the best cafes and restaurants in Bali.
-Finish the day by visiting one of the beach clubs for sunset drinks.
+No Bali itinerary is complete without a visit to Uluwatu.
+Famous for its world-class surf breaks, dramatic clifftop views, and luxury resorts, it’s one of the most beautiful places to see in Bali.
+Surfers from around the globe come here to ride legendary waves at Padang Padang and Bingin Beach, while non-surfers can enjoy lazy afternoons at beach clubs like El Kabron, Ulu Cliffhouse, or Sundays.
+There are so many great things to do in Uluwatu – hire a motorbike and spend your days checking all the surf spots at the best beaches in Uluwatu or eating up a storm at some of the best cafes and restaurants in Bali.

 Bali Bucket List